U.S. flag

 Endometriosis: Learn More – The symptoms of endometriosis

-Last Update: March 24, 2021; Next update: 2024.
+Last Update: March 25, 2025; Next update: 2028.

 • Very painful menstrual periods (dysmenorrhea): When a woman has her period (menstruation), the muscles in the wall of her womb repeatedly tighten and squeeze in order to shed the lining of the womb.
 This can cause period pain.
 Women who have endometriosis may have particularly severe pain and cramping during their period.
 Many girls and women think this is normal because things have always been that way for them.
 It never crosses their mind that their severe period pain might be caused by a medical condition.

 • Gastrointestinal (stomach and bowel) problems: If endometriosis affects a woman’s bowel, she might feel full or have painful bowel movements.
-If it affects her bladder, passing urine might hurt.
+If it affects her bladder, passing urine (peeing) might hurt.

 What does the pain feel like?

 The pain can affect things like your performance at work and your ability to do sports and household chores.
 Women who have very severe pain often feel incapacitated and have to withdraw from everyday life for several days.
+Painkillers don't always help enough, either.
+Sometimes other people don't take the disease seriously, which can make it harder to cope with.

 Sources